gauravagnihotri/vehicle_detection/README.md

 Before performing HOG feature extraction, spatial binning feature extraction was performed with spatial size of ```(16,16)```, Histogram Feature Extraction was performed with ```32``` histogram bins.
 The ```extract_features``` function was used to extract features of cars and non-car images.
 The ```extract_features``` is used from the ```lesson_functions.py```[1] The ```get_hog_features``` function was used to extract the HOG features (lines 6 through 23 in ```lesson_functions.py```

 ![alt text][image1]
+*Figure shows each channel for a sample car image along with their HOG implementations*
+![alt text][image2]
+*Figure shows each channel for a sample non-car image along with their HOG implementations*

 I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
 I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.